arrikto/oidc-authservice/CONTRIBUTING.md

 ## Pull Request Checklist

 Please ensure your PR meets the following requirements:
-- Commits MUST be signed-off by the committer.
+- Commits must be signed-off by the committer.
 For example:

    ```
    This is my commit message